 Chad Garven, MD, MPH completed his undergraduate degree at Marquette University in Milwaukee, WI.
 He earned a master of public health and his medical degree from Wright State University.
 Dr. Garven completed his family medicine residency in 2015 at The Medical University of South Carolina and returned home to Cleveland to practice family medicine at Neighborhood Family Practice.
 In his 6+ years at Neighborhood Family Practice, he has maintained EPIC Provider builder certification working to improve workflows, provider efficiency, and a passion for health care data that shines a light on inequity, access, and clinical outcomes.
 He has worked in coordination with BHP throughout the COVID-19 pandemic ensuring equitable access to testing and vaccination for thousands of patients on the near west side of Cleveland.
 He is kept otherwise busy watching all Cleveland sports and spending time with his wife, Bridget and two young children.

-Keith is responsible for data collection and data security at Better Health, which he joined in 2016 after following 16 years as an engineer and systems analyst in the radiation oncology department at MetroHealth Medical Center.
+Keith is responsible for data collection and data security at Better Health, which he joined in 2016 after following 16 years as an engineer in the Information Services department at MetroHealth Medical Center.
 His expertise in data management ensures secure sharing of quality data that enables transparency through public reporting of clinical care and outcomes.
 Keith has a bachelor's of science in information technology and an MBA.

 Rita Horwitz is the President and CEO of Better Health Partnership (BHP), a multi-stakeholder, regional health improvement collaborative located in Northeast Ohio that accelerates data-informed improvements in equitable population and community health.
 Ms. Horwitz, together with the Board of Directors and the Better Health Team, leads the strategic direction, programmatic activities, and financial sustainability strategies of the organization.
 She joined BHP in 2011 as its Director of Business Development and later became the Chief Operating Officer – expanding the collaborative's community partners to include health care, social services, public health, business, payers, education, and other sectors across multiple counties.
 A graduate of The Ohio State University's School of Nursing, and Case Western Reserve University's Health Care Executive Management program, Ms. Horwitz has held leadership positions in ambulatory healthcare, corporate-based health and wellness, business development, quality improvement, non-profit, and entrepreneurial start-up ventures.
 She serves as executive representation for the national network of regional health improvement collaboratives, Ohio Pathways HUB network, Carmella Rose Health Foundation Board of Directors, United Way’s Community Advisory Board, Cuyahoga County’s Health Improvement Partnership(hip-Cuyahoga), First Year Cleveland, Say Yes to Education Integrated Health and Policy Task Forces, and the City of Cleveland's Lead Screening and Testing Committee.
 In 2018, she received recognition in Crain’s Cleveland Business, as one of Northeast Ohio’s most note-able women in health care and is a graduate of Leadership Cleveland’s class of 2019.

-Carol Kaschube plays an integral role in member relations, community outreach and planning, business operations, and execution of Better Health initiatives.
-She manages both large and small events including Learning Collaboratives, webinars and other community-wide events and meetings.
+Carol Kaschube, retired from her role as Member Relations and Business Manager in August 2022 and remains a consultant with BHP.
+She played an integral role in member relations, community outreach and planning, business operations, and execution of Better Health initiatives.
+She managed both large and small events including Learning Collaboratives, webinars and other community-wide events and meetings.
 She has been a member of the executive team since the organizations launch in 2007.
-Carol serves in the elected position of Board Secretary for Better Health Partnership's Board of Directors and is the Business and Member Relations Manager for Better Health.
+Carol serves in the elected position of Board Secretary for Better Health Partnership's Board of Directors.
 Her vast experience in office management and finance ensures excellence in all facets of day-to-day operations.

 Ndidi Edeh-Larberg supports the analysis, visualization, and presentation of data collected through the Pathways HUB and regional clinical partners.
 Prior to joining Better Health Partnership, Ndidi was an Epidemiologist Coordinator at the Summit County Health Department, focusing on Maternal and Child Health.
 There she worked with the Ohio Equity Institute in managing data around racial disparities in infant mortality.
 She also has experience in the clinical space as a registered respiratory therapist.
 Ndidi received her Bachelor's Degree in Science and Respiratory Care, and a Master's Degree in Public Health Epidemiology from the University of Toledo, and is a PhD Candidate in Public Health Epidemiology.